Vib-UX/rebase-token-ccip-advanced-foundry/README.md

 # Cross Chain Rebase Token

-1. A protocol that allows user to deposit into a vault and in return, recerive rebase tokens that represent their underlying balance
+1. A protocol that allows user to deposit into a vault and in return, receive rebase tokens that represent their underlying balance
 2. Rebase Token -> balanceOf function is dynamic to show the changing balance with time.
     - Balance increases linearly with time
     - mint tokens to our users every time they perform an action (minting, burning, transferring, or... bridging)